aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

 also the full provenance of the data, similar to the previous figure shown earlier).

 You might wonder what happened under the hood, e.g. where to find the actual input and output files of the calculation.
-You will learn more about this later -- until then, here are a few useful commands:
+You will learn more about this in some of the advanced tutorials on AiiDA -- for now, here are a few useful commands:

 .. code:: bash